csells/go_router/README.md

 ];
 ```

 In this code, if the user is not logged in, we redirect from the `/` to `/login`.
-Likewise, if the user is logged in,
+Likewise, if the user *is* logged in,
 we redirect from `/login` to `/`.
 And because we're using `context.watch`, when the login state changes, the routes
 builder will be called again to generate and match the routes.

 # Query Parameters
-If you'd like to use query parameters for navigation, you can and they will be considered as optional for the purpose
+If you'd like to use query parameters for navigation, you can; they will be considered as optional for the purpose
 of matching a route but passed along as arguments to the page builders.
 For example, if you'd like to redirect to
 `/login` with the original location as a query parameter so that after a successful login, the user can be routed
 back to the original location, you can do that using query paramaters: